talpor/talpor-dev-handbook/docs/development/tech/index.md

 - It's easier (and faster) to request a code review on small changes (less than 100 lines) than on a huge feature (over 1000 lines). **Push early, and push often**.
-If you anticipate a big feature which you want to have code reviewed, start requesting code reviews as soon as possible and work on them incrementally.
+If you anticipate a big feature whose code you want to have reviewed, start requesting code reviews as soon as possible and work on them incrementally.

 - **Pre-review your code.** Everybody's time is valuable.
 Don't